14. Temperance

 Nature cue:

 Go outside and find something that’s balancing itself.
-A river smoothing stone.
+A river smoothing a stone.
 A branch that bends without breaking.
-A horizon line where sky and land meet without clashing.
-Nature holds opposites all the time without losing its shape.
+A necessary horizon line where sky and land meet without arguing.
+Nature holds the yin and yang of opposites all the time without losing its shape.
 So can you.

 Notice what steadies you: